wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/architecture.md

 Examples:

 - The `ide` API of `wgsl-analyzer` is explicitly unstable, but the LSP interface is stable, and here we just implement a stable API managed by someone else.
-- WGSL spec is [almost](https://www.w3.org/standards/history/WGSL/) stable, and it is the primary input to wgsl-analyzer.
+- [WGSL spec](https://www.w3.org/TR/WGSL) is almost stable, and it is the primary input to `wgsl-analyzer`.

 Exceptions: